th-koeln-intia/ip-sprachassistent-team2/docs/pages/dev/comitup.md

 ## What is Comitup

-"Comitup is a software package, which provides a service to establish Wi-Fi networking on a headless computer."
+>Comitup is a software package, which provides a service to establish Wi-Fi networking on a headless computer.

 If the Raspberry Pi is not able to establish a Wi-Fi connection, it will broadcast its own Wi-Fi network.
 We can then use this network to connect to the pi via a Wi-Fi capable device to enter the credentials of the Wi-Fi network we want the pi to operate in.